- Food and Cooking»

 - When vegetables are cut and the jaggery is also shaved into thin layers or cut into tiny pieces, you may prepare the tamarind pulp juice by removing the waste from the pulp.

 - Now, remove the lid of the cooker, mix the dal with a ladle and add the vegetable pieces and tamarind juice into it and mix well pouring more water so that the mix is in a medium-thick liquid form.
-Then add shaved jaggery, salt, turmeric powder and the green chillies into it.
-Place the lid of the cooker and again place it on heat for 5 to 7 minutes so that it makes two whistles.
+Then add shaved jaggery, salt, turmeric powder and the green chilies into it.
+Place the lid on the cooker and again place it on heat for 5 to 7 minutes so that it makes two whistles.
 Then remove it from the flame and cool for some time.

 - Before topping, you are expected to remove the Kulambu from the cooker into a separate bowl or container having a lid.
-Now, your Pulusu or Kulambu recipe is ready for serve.
+Now, your Pulusu or Kulambu recipe is ready for the serve.

-Extra tips to make Kuzhambu or Pulusu recipe tasty and delicious
+Extra Tips to Make Kuzhambu or Pulusu Recipe Tasty and Delicious

 - Cook the (dal) pulses to become paste-like for easy mixing with cooked vegetables to give a good taste to the entire preparation.